jbondc/SimplePicker/README.md

 #Caveats

-You should set the width and height for the canvas elements explicitly in the code, rather than relying on CSS (otherwise you may run into scaling issues).
+You should set the width and height for the canvas elements explicitly in the HTML code, rather than relying on CSS (otherwise you may run into scaling issues).
+However, CSS positioning, border style, etc. should work fine (also, you should be able to put the canvases in an outer HTML container DIV and do any desired CSS magic on that).

 There are some unavoidable issues relating to conversion between different color spaces.
 RGB components are quantized (integers between 0-255 inclusive), while HSL components are continuous (0-360 degrees for hue, 0.0-1.0 for saturation and lightness).
 This can produce small rounding errors.

-In addition, for certain values of lightness (0% and  100%), hue is essentially meaningless.
+Also, for certain values of lightness (0% and  100%), hue is essentially meaningless.
 0% lightness is black and 100% lightness is white, regardless of the hue.
-That means that more than one setting for HSL will correspond to the same screen color, and may produce a hue "jump" under certain conditions.
+That means that more than one setting for the HSL controls will correspond to the same screen color (black or white).
+If SimplePicker can't calculate a meaningful hue, it assumes a hue value of 0 (red).
+This won't affect the actual color chosen (which is going to be very close to white or black, no matter which "hue" is chosen), but might mean that the range of colors displayed in the hue-saturation well isn't quite what you expected.

 #Unimplemented
 It's intended that the text input fields will work both ways (that is, you can type an RGB or HSL value in using the keyboard),  but that isn't implemented yet.
 Right now they just display the current value as output.
+The basic issue here is how to handle "wrong" input values -- try to figure out what the user meant, or insist on a specific input format.
+It would be more robust to have separate text input fields for each of R,G,B and H,S,L, but that would complicate setting up the picker.
+Still thinking about this.

 #API: